lirantal/essential-nodejs-security-book/manuscript/utilize-the-transport.md

 );
 ```

-Similarly, we can allow frames to occur only from the same origin by providing the following object:
+Similarly, we can allow frames to occur only from the same origin by providing the following options object:

 ```js
 {